Find your perfect value college

 How to Become a CPA Without a Degree in Accounting

 Learning format is an excellent thing to consider prior to picking an accounting program that is right for you.
-There are many online bachelors and masters degree programs in accounting that are delivered entirely online.
-Some of these programs offer asynchronous classes which mean students have no set log in times and can look move through their coursework at their own pace and at the time that works best for them.
-Sometimes these programs don’t require any in person sessions, meaning students can complete their class requirements from anywhere in the world.
+There are many online bachelor’s and master’s degree programs in accounting that are delivered entirely online.
+Some of these programs offer asynchronous classes which means students have no set log-in times and can look move through their coursework at their own pace and at the time that works best for them.
+Sometimes these programs don’t require any in-person sessions, meaning students can complete their class requirements from anywhere in the world.
 This type of learning cuts down on commute times and allows students to work while participating in their program.
 This can also give them the freedom to have an internship or participate in relevant fieldwork.

-Back to the initial question: You can become a Certified Public Accountant with a bachelors degree and the additional preparatory coursework to pass the CPA exam.
-That is a critical component to gaining licensure in the field of accounting.
-A masters degree is certainly beneficial, but not a requirement, and a bachelors in another discipline will suffice.
+Back to the initial question: You can become a Certified Public Accountant with a bachelor’s degree and the additional preparatory coursework to pass the CPA exam.
+That is a critical component of gaining licensure in the field of accounting.
+A master’s degree is certainly beneficial, but not a requirement, and a bachelor’s in another discipline will suffice.
 It is suggested, however, that the program is in a related field, or at least ties into coursework that includes business and finances.

 - What Can I Do with a Bachelor’s in Accounting